tronprotocol/documentation/English_Documentation/TRON_Protocol/Mechanism_Introduction.md

 ### Freeze/unfreeze mechanism

-Once the balance is frozen, the user will receive a proportionate amount of TRON Power(TP) and bandwidth points.
-TRON Power(TP) represents voting power whereas bandwidth points is used to pay for transactions.
+Once the balance is frozen, the user will receive a proportionate amount of TRON Power(TP) and bandwidth.
+TRON Power(TP) represents voting power whereas bandwidth is used to pay for transactions.
 Their usage and means of calculation will be introduced in following sections.

 Frozen assets are held in your frozen account and cannot be used for trading.